 Put simply, the strategy we have adopted makes sure that we plan not only for next year's expenditure, but also for the years to come.
 The proposals before you tonight set the foundation for future budgets.

-The revised draft committee estimates put forward by the Policy, Resources and Finance Committee total £823,663 excluding the contribution we make each year to the Cemetery deficit.
-After including this contribution, the proposed total precept for the Town amounts to £921,427, which represents a 1.5% increase in the current budget.
+The revised draft committee estimates put forward by the Policy, Resources and Finance Committee total £835,673 excluding the contribution we make each year to the operation of Yeovil Cemetery.
+After including this contribution, the proposed total precept for the Town amounts to £935,297 which equates to a 1.98% increase in the Town Council’s share of the Council Tax.

-Bearing in mind the impact on the budget of items over which we and all other local authorities have no control - such as inflation, which is currently running at 2.7% and is likely to remain above the Government’s target of 2% in 2013, and fluctuations in interest rates (which affect the income we get from our investments) this is an extremely reasonable budget.
+Bearing in mind the impact on the budget of items over which we and all other local authorities have no control - such as inflation, which is currently running at 2%, and fluctuations in interest rates (which affect the income we get from our investments) this is an extremely reasonable budget.

 Buildings and Civic Matters Committee

-- Contributing almost £31,000 towards CCTV in Yeovil Town Centre.
+- Contributing just over £31,200 towards CCTV in Yeovil Town Centre.
 This not only helps to meet the ongoing operating costs of the system but also enables the equipment to be developed and upgraded in future years.
 Statistics continue to show that this is an effective tool in the prevention and detection of crime and anti-social behaviour in the Town Centre, and its provision is fully supported by the Police.

-- Allocating just over £17,000 to cover the costs of the Town Council operating the award-winning public toilets that were built four years ago in Peter Street – to replace those that were previously provided within the Quedam Shopping Centre.
+- Allocating almost £22,000 to cover the costs of the Town Council operating the award-winning public toilets that were built four years ago in Peter Street – to replace those that were previously provided within the Quedam Shopping Centre.
+This budget also helps meet the costs of operating the Petters Way public toilets, which the Town Council took over from South Somerset District Council last September with the help of an interim grant.

 - Providing sponsorship for the Town Band at £3,000 which, in turn secures the Band’s support for the numerous civic functions and other engagements that the Town Council organises each year.

-- Setting aside just over £3,000 to meet the costs of maintaining and improving the Town Council’s offices in Union Street.
-In recent years, we have installed baby-changing facilities and a hearing induction loop in the Council Chamber, which is extensively used as a meeting room by a wide range of public organisations based in the Town.
+- Setting aside just over £3,200 to meet the costs of maintaining and improving the Town Council’s offices in Union Street.
+In recent years, we have installed baby-changing facilities and a hearing induction loop in the Council Chamber, which is extensively used as a meeting room by a wide range of public organisations based in the Town many of whom will help meet the ongoing cost of its provision by making a reasonable contribution towards its facilities.

 - Contributing just over £2,000 towards sports development in the Town.

-- Allocating just over £4,000 towards transport support – to help meet the costs of providing new bus shelters and related initiatives.
+- Allocating almost £4,400 towards transport support – to help meet the costs of providing new bus shelters and related initiatives.

 - Setting aside almost £5,000 for community safety initiatives such as the provision of lighting in unadopted highway areas, CCTV enhancements and other Town Centre security measures.
-Last year, we used this budget to meet the costs of purchasing a snowplough and a grit spreader attachment that are fitted to a mini-tractor as required, and which proved their worth by keeping the footways and pedestrian precincts in the Town Centre clear of snow during last month’s severe wintry weather.
+In recent years, we used this budget to meet the costs of purchasing a snowplough and a grit spreader attachment that are fitted to a mini-tractor as required, and which proved their worth by keeping the footways and pedestrian precincts in the Town Centre clear of snow during last year’s severe wintry weather.

 Grounds and General Maintenance Committee

-- Paying almost £187,000 towards the costs of maintaining and enhancing all the open spaces and amenities managed by the Town Council in Yeovil, and Yeovil Country Park.
+- Paying just over £187,300 towards the costs of maintaining and enhancing all the open spaces and amenities managed by the Town Council in Yeovil, and Yeovil Country Park.
 These areas are primarily provided for the benefit of local people, but also help to attract visitors to the Town.
-We have earmarked specific funding for the provision of additional infrastructure at Preston Park - including improved benches, new litter bins, better signage and additional trees – and the creation of an edible woodland area within Milford Park.

-- Setting aside over £28,000 towards allotment maintenance, improvements, development and support.
+- Setting aside over £28,700 towards allotment maintenance, improvements, development and support.
 In line with our participative approach to managing allotments, we are continuing to give plotholders a say on how this money is spent.
-In setting this year’s budget, we carried out a comprehensive review of the rents paid by our tenants and agreed to set them at a level which ensures that the additional expenditure on these facilities is fully covered by a rise in the income we receive from rents.
+In setting this year’s budget, we carried out a further review of the rents paid by our tenants and agreed to set them at a level which not only covers the proposed additional expenditure in 2014/15 but also achieves a more equitable balance between the cost of allotments to individual tenants and local council tax payers by reducing the level of subsidy from 62% to 50%.
+This ensures that tenants are now meeting an equal share of the costs of these facilities rather than just over a third.

-- Allocating £5,000 to help meet the costs of providing much needed holiday playschemes for young people living in the most deprived areas of the Town.
+- Allocating almost £8,400 to help meet the costs of providing much needed holiday playschemes for young people living in the most deprived areas of the Town.
+This budget includes a contribution towards the proposed extension of the initiative to Yew Tree Park.

 Planning and Licensing Committee